-- The operator shall organise hard waste collections (as required). - Private bins shall be sourced by the operator (either purchased from a supplier or leased from the collection contractor). - Subject to stakeholders' preference/capability (and as built constraints), bin sizes and quantities can be changed.
+- Private bins shall be sourced by the Operator (either purchased from a supplier or leased from the collection contractor). - Subject to stakeholders' preference/capability (and as built constraints), bin sizes and quantities can be changed.
 Also, recyclables can be either commingled or split into bins for separate recycling streams.

-1.5 Planning Drawings, Waste Areas, and Management of the Waste System
+1.5 Planning Drawings, Waste Areas and Management of the Waste System

-The plans illustrate sufficient space for onsite bin storage, as required by the above schedule.
+The plans illustrate an approximate 20m area for bin storage, which is deemed sufficient for the above Bin Schedule.

-Notwithstanding the above, collection days shall be staged appropriately and the operator shall stipulate procedures for effective management of the available space.
+Notwithstanding the above, collection days shall be staged appropriately and the Operator shall stipulate procedures for effective management of the available space.